 Here are ten presenters best secrets that should put you on course for a great presentation.

 Therefore it’s time to consider one big idea for each one of your slides.
-If you have two ideas, then make two slides.
+Thus, if you have two ideas, then make two slides.
 Because your task is to make it simple for your audience to understand the flow and logic of your argument.
-That’s easier when you present ideas in turn.
+That’s so much easier when you present ideas in turn.

 2. Visualise Everything.
 So, if your big ideas, concepts or explanations can be visualised, then do so.
 Create some images.
 Create icons.
 And create charts and graphics.
 Visualised ideas are so much easier to understand when you are sitting in the middle of row H of the conference hall.
 Because you want your audience to understand each of your points.